 To explain what a Kyutama even is, it’s an orb, sometimes colored, but also sometimes just plain clear, with 2 halves as held together by a base with a number sticker on it and arm extending to the top.
 They are very much plastic and there’s no real attempt to hide this, but with the flick of the thumb, you can slide an outer layer around to combine two halves of the picture on either side into something identifiable to "activate" it before sticking it in your morpher of choice to actually use it.
 As a MacGuffin, they’re always in theme, and in terms of design, they’re pretty darn cool, even if it’s unexplained why they’re labeled in English when there’s no number, which is true of a lot of things, honestly, like it was already being prepped for the US audience.
 All of it is in a 7-segment font that unlike most clocks has a bulge in the center to make it more of a hexagon without well-defined corners or maybe an oval with the top and bottom sanded flat.
-It’s a nice font and the use it elswhere, so it’s probably well worth whatever they paid to license it.
+It’s a nice font and they use it elswhere, so it’s probably well worth whatever they paid to license it.

-Regardless, the morphers du jour ultimately include the Seiza Blasters and later a couple personal devices, but the Seiza Blasters are a pretty useful utility tool, having a gun function complete with a flip-out handle and trigger despite also strapping to the arm for use with a button on a hand grip with a button as a secondary trigger and being a useful shield and punch enhancer for hand-to-hand combat.
+Regardless, the morphers du jour ultimately include the Seiza Blasters and later a couple personal devices, but the Seiza Blasters are a pretty useful utility tool, having a gun function complete with a flip-out handle and trigger despite also strapping to the arm for use with a button on a hand grip as a secondary trigger and being a useful shield and punch enhancer for hand-to-hand combat.
 As part of the transformation sequence, they also project a large, flat star in the corresponding color that the Kyurangers often point at the ground and stand on, but which also can double as a well-timed shield that seems nigh-impenetrable, protecting them from incoming enemy fire or even granting them breathing room from an enemy charge.

-Each of the 9 primary Kyurangers has a personal configuration of the standard sidearm, which can be used as a gun and has a flip-down shaft that doubles as a rapier, a double axe head, and a hammer, all of which can combine into various swords, scythes, and even claws depending on what you add and what you flip around.
+Each of the 9 primary Kyurangers has a personal configuration of the standard sidearm, which can be used as a gun and has a flip-down shaft that doubles as a rapier, with additional parts in a double axe head and a modest blade, all of which can combine into various swords, scythes, and even claws depending on what you add and what you flip around.
 It’s an ingenious design that has excellent personalization and flexibility using limited parts.
-Not all potential configurations actually get used; there’s really no guan dao deal as would be possible if you used the sword configuration and flipped down the spear shaft, but Stinger uses it as a spear with the dagger as the business end and Kotaro ends up following in his footsteps on that when he’s not using his weighted scarf as poi.
+Not all potential configurations actually get used; there’s really no guan dao deal as would be possible if you used the sword configuration and flipped down the spear shaft, but Stinger uses it as a spear with the knife as the business end and Kotaro ends up following in his footsteps on that when he’s not using his weighted scarf as poi.
 Nobody really uses it as a poll axe or war rake with the axe head or axe head in claw configuration, either.
 The closest you get is Naga using it as a scythe using the knife twisted around because it does that at a 90° angle.
 I won’t say it’s a complaint or anything and I wouldn’t even expect the toy to have names for those configurations because, you know, the toys are more or less where the money is, and I can only assume they have voice action since it’s so important in the show, but as tempting as it is to maybe import some merch, I wouldn’t exactly fault them for not being quite so thorough as to somehow cover literally every possibly combination.
 OOH!
 Yeah, you could also make a kama with it!
 Uh, sorry, there’s a reason I kind of vaguely want one.
 I’ve mentioned it back in my writing on Final Fantasy Wiki, but I am a total weapon geek.
 Like, not guns (I appreciate a pretty gun, but I honestly could not tell you the difference between most things other than "pistol, revolver, rifle, shotgun, and Thompson Type-C"), but I find pre-modern weaponry and martial arts inherently beautiful, so I could definitely tell a pilum from a bill or oxtongue.

 We’ll start with Garu just to get it out of the way and start with how he swings as promised, but Garu quickly amasses a pile of hints that he’s gay or at the very least bi.
 While he’s not physically affectionate or anything and it’s played for laughs, you couldn’t get more Freudian with him if he slipped into a floating barge of cigars.
 I’ll be honest, I heard this general sentiment from furries on Twitter before I ever started watching the series and had assumed it was wishful thinking, but NOPE!
 It’s definitely there and easily read.
 Not that there’s anything wrong with that and there’s so much else to his character that it’s far from his entire personality or even a significant fraction of it, but it does sort of find ways of keeping happening and I think it’s notable if only because he has such a macho persona, the subversion of which is actually the source of most of his appeal.
 Garu is what passes for one of the adults in the room, not that any one person is truly the adult in the room with this cast, but he’s fun to watch specifically because the suit actor that plays him both in morphed and unmorphed form is so clearly throwing 110% into the portrayal and having a ball, which has come through since during his con appearances when asked to do the roll call, which I understand he’s obliged fans with enthusiastically, or at least did for a while after the series wrapped.
 Anything gets old after a while, but the energy he puts into even the closing credits dance makes him incredibly entertaining to watch.
 It’s always fun watching a performer have fun.
 Anyway, have you ever suddenly realized there’s a favorite you never knew you had?
 Because this guy’s rap sheet is like 90% of my favorites from every series I’ve watched and it’s clear this guy has the heart of a character actor, which is probably why he’s such a force of nature here.
 But Garu as a character has a lot of complexity right off the bat as a broken man who’s also an excellent fighter and Lucky’s drive offers him a glimmer of hope, so right off the bat Lucky becomes the most important person in his life.
 Garu isn’t the smartest on the team (though everyone is more or less as not-very-smart as makes the comedy work, he tends to take the brunt of it due to dog logic, though in some cases, such as the absence of an identifiable smell, you can kinda see where it comes from with a little thought) and some of his canine traits offer endearing qualities specifically because things like his excitability are in direct conflict with his tough guy persona.
 The character shines most when he’s not trying to put on airs.
 Garu is and very much feels like a man trying to figure out who he is again after years of emptiness.
 He’s older than most of the others, but at the same time he’s lost so many years since his youth that he’s well behind in certain ways and those ways tend to get filled in with canine traits that mesh well with some of his rougher edges to make him feel less like he has a duality between man and canine and more that he’s a whole person who is both and doesn’t have to apologize for it, with his bestial nature feeling celebrated.
 While almost everyone has some kind of special power, his bestial nature is inherent and always on, allowing his heightened senses to show through on occasion, but also defining him as a combatant and how he carries himself.
 He’s a very sympathetic character who still takes his lumps and is the butt of many jokes and it’s okay to feel like he sometimes deserves it and at the same time feel bad for him.
 There are so many things he’s juggling in his personal growth that he is flawed and yet deserving of happiness, so it’s very easy to be happy for him when he’s happy, too, and ultimately that usually expresses itself in him being a little silly.
 I’ll come right out and say he’s my favorite character here just because he’s really not any one stock like most of the others and the way his traits interact with each other makes him interesting, relatable, and approachable despite the imposing way he carries himself.
 There is also quite frequently some excellent symbolism for those who are paying attention in the scenes where he finds some way of slowly piecing himself back together.
 As far as the cast goes, his amount of screen time and development indicates someone cared about the character in the writers’ room.